 A DBS check will then be carried out for all children / youth workers.
+We also offer regular safeguarding training (at least once every three years) and expect workers to undergo this training.

 All workers will be subject to a six month probationary period after which their role will be reviewed.